Azure-Samples/dotnetapp-azure-prometheus/README.md

   prometheus.io/port: "80"
 ```

-## Run the Application and Collect Metrics
+## OPTION 2 & 3: Run the Application and Collect Metrics

 1. Get the IP addresses of the sampleapp and the prometheus-server: